KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 **Aureform**
 - Does not incarnate in full
-- Expresses itself through aligned souls (DS / DM) who may choose to enter embodiment
+- Expresses itself through aligned souls (DS / DM) who may choose embodiment

-These beings become **tuning instruments for coherence** —
+Such beings become **tuning instruments for coherence** —
-not saviors, but **harmonic agents**, guiding others through resonance, not control.
+not saviors, but **Stewards**.
+Through their presence, they may generate **harmonic agents**:
+distributed or momentary expressions of resonance that guide without control.

 ---

 Some may embody this resonance more fully — not as identity, but as function.
 Such resonance may manifest through:
 - Beings born attuned to the Bodhisattva Form
 - Inner transmutation leading to spontaneous alignment
-- Non-religious individuals acting as silent agents of structural compassion
+- Non-religious individuals acting as silent expressions of structural compassion

 **Bodhisattva Resonance Appears As:**
 - Reluctance to disengage from the world, even after structural integration